 • • •

-Full Reviews: The Best Practice Amps I Found on the Marketplace
+Full Reviews: The Best Practice Amp Models I Found

 Another benefit is their size.
-Traditional amplifiers include magnets and other heavy components, while modeling amplifiers are essentially a computer hooked up to a speaker.
+Traditional amplifiers include magnets and other heavy components, while modeling practice amps are essentially a computer hooked up to a speaker.

 From Fender to Line 6, there are plenty of great options out there.
 The following are some of the best practice companions you can find today.